topoTensor/Kiki-lang/README.md

 # Kiki-lang is a hobby made imperative programming language

+to build use "go build main.go lexer.go parser.go interpreter.go stack.go iterator.go eval.go"

-To use the language, compile the go files using run.sh for Linux and run.ps1 for Windows.
+To try test.a file, compile the go files using run.sh for Linux and run.ps1 for Windows.
 Use the executable with 2 arguments, the file name and the intepretation type.
 If the interpretation type is 0, it will run normally, if it's 1 it will print additional messages about the interpretation process, such as value evaluations and other.

 ```Ruby
     # comments are written after cage sign